zshipko/ocaml-rs/README.md

 #[ocaml::func]
 pub fn new_my_type() -> ocaml::Pointer<MyType> {
-    ocaml::Pointer::alloc_custom(MyType)
+    ocaml::Pointer::alloc_custom(gc, MyType)
-    // ocaml::Pointer::alloc_final(MyType, finalizer) can also be used
+    // ocaml::Pointer::alloc_final(gc, MyType, finalizer, None) can also be used
     // if you don't intend to implement `Custom`
 }